elizabethbartusiak/lostfound/README.md

 If you're not familiar with Github and cloning repositories, you can simply click 'Download ZIP', unzip the folder, and open the directory on Android Studio.
 Thereafter, follow [this](https://developer.android.com/studio/run/) tutorial to build and run the app.

+## Limitations of our current implementation
+- **Android-only**: Our app is currently only Android-compatibile
+-

+- Our app currently does not store information on lost reports that users have made, the only way for a user to find out if his/her lost item has been found is to keep querying the database to see the results.
+In the future, we can improve this by storing lost item reports, and implementing a scheduler that scans through the found items in the database periodically, and send mobile push notifications to a given user if his/her item has been found i.e. there has been a match with found item(s) in the database.

 ## Team

 - Elizabeth Bartusiak